Lentil Recipes for Toddlers

 Lentils for Babies

-Many of these lentil recipes are great for babies, too!
+Many of these lentil recipes for babies are flexible, too!

-When serving lentils to baby, I often pair them up with these easy sweetpotato baby led weaning recipes
+When serving lentils to baby, I often pair them up with these easy sweetpotato baby led weaning recipes, mostly so the iron from the lentils is paired with a Vitamin C source.

 While you really only need a simple lentil recipe for baby (with no salt), as they grow, these lentil recipes for babies can help expose them to new flavors and tastes.